MonoidMusician/blog/sources/implicit_arguments.md

 It has a specific philosophical tack, which is commendable (“redexes need annotations”).
 And it supports some nice features.

-In particular it lets you hack in cheap overloads and coercions (both fake and real) – but in a limited manner.^[By fake coercion, I mean a coercion that happens only in the elaborator for specific syntax – “elaboration hacks” IOW.
+In particular it lets you hack in cheap overloads and coercions (both fake and real) – but in a limited manner.^[By fake coercion, I mean a coercion that happens only in the elaborator for specific syntax – “elaboration hacks” in other words.
 Real coercions operate on arbitary terms, when actual and expected types are different but coercible, but these require more systematic incorporation into the theory.]

 Overloads, in this context, include operators that morally take implicit arguments.
 Of course, for builtins, the typechecker can do whatever it want, but a common feature is that it is used for resolving types that would be implemented as implicit arguments.